ColinHDev/CPlot/README.md

 While it was always the goal to provide with CPlot an alternative with a whole load of unique features to MyPlot, the biggest focus is to provide a stable, lag-free and smooth experience for both server owners and players.

+## Features

+### Economy Support
+By default, CPlot hast built-in support for the most commonly used economy plugins within the PocketMine-MP plugin ecosystem. <br/>
+Currently, this includes the following plugins: [BedrockEconomy](https://github.com/cooldogedev/BedrockEconomy), [Capital](https://github.com/SOF3/Capital) <br/>
+If you use one of these plugins and want to charge users for certain actions regarding plots, you can head over to the `economy` configuration in the plugin's `config.yml` file.

+## For developers

+### Support for third-party economy plugins
+The requirement for an economy plugin to be supported by default by CPlot is basically only to be open-source, be commonly used and have a relatively stable API. <br/>
+But maybe your plugin is not well-known or closed-source and only for your own server, which would make it impossible for CPlot to support your plugin by default.
+Nonetheless, you can still make your economy plugin compatible with CPlot by using its internal API. <br/>
+The `EconomyManager` class (namespace: `ColinHDev\CPlot\provider`) allows you to set your own economy provider class.
+Just create a class within your plugin that extends CPlot's `EconomyProvider` class (namespace: `ColinHDev\CPlot\provider`).
+Then, simply connect your class's `getCurrency()`, `removeMoney()`, etc. methods to your economy plugin's API.
+If you did this, just make sure your plugin loads after CPlot and during its enabling, set CPlot's economy provider to your provider class by calling `EconomyManager::getInstance()->setProvider(new YourEconomyProviderClass());` in your plugins `onEnable()` method.

 ## TODO

 ### Schematics